MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-lg-templates.md

 1. Run the sample locally on your machine.
 If you need instructions, refer to the readme file for the [C# Sample](https://aka.ms/cs-core-sample), [JS Sample](https://aka.ms/js-core-sample) or [Python Sample](https://aka.ms/python-core-sample).

-1. In the emulator, type a message such as "travel to Paris" or "going from Paris to Berlin".
+1. In the Emulator, type a message such as "travel to Paris" or "going from Paris to Berlin".
 Use any utterance found in the file FlightBooking.json for training the intent "Book flight".

 ![LUIS booking input](../v4sdk/media/how-to-luis/luis-user-travel-input.png)